 Brussels has become the new Berlin, thanks to its wealth of major contemporary art events!

-From internationally renowned fairs such as BRAFA and Art Brussels, to alternative fairs such as POPPOSITIONS or the Accessible Art Fair, Brussels is "the place to be" to keep your finger on the pulse of current trends and creations.
+From internationally renowned fairs such as BRAFA and Art Brussels, to alternative fairs such as the Accessible Art Fair, Brussels is "the place to be" to keep your finger on the pulse of current trends and creations.

 Want to sample the latest trends?
 With Art Truc Troc, the Brussels Gallery Weekend and many more, there are countless exhibitions and other events to choose from, offering you shots of creativity throughout the year.